Music Interface

 2. Launch Minecraft with the mod installed.

-3. Enable the resource pack from the resource packs menu.
+3. Enable the resource pack in the resource packs menu.

-4. Open the mod interface and verify that your tracks are listed.
+4. Then check the mod interface to verify that the tracks appear correctly.

 * the JSON is valid